 Typical PL Limits

-How is settlement of Liability Injury Claim Awards Calculated?
+How is a settlement of Liability Injury Claim Awards Calculated?

 - The type and nature of the injury